craws/OpenAtlas/install.md

     sudo vim /etc/apache2/mods-available/iipsrv.conf
     sudo service apache2 restart

+If using Debian, prevent systemd to try to start the service itself:

+    sudo systemctl disable iipsrv.service

 Further configuration can be done at the IIIF tab in the admin area of the web application.